rafabene/rafabene.github.io/_posts/2016-09-07-devops-days-boston-2016.md

 {: .center}
 ![](/images/devopsdays-brain.png)

-Last weekend I attended to [DevOpsDays](https://www.devopsdays.org/events/2016-boston/welcome/) on Thursday and Friday (August 25th and 26th) in Boston.
+On August 25th (Thursday) and 26th (Friday) I attended to [DevOpsDays](https://www.devopsdays.org/events/2016-boston/welcome/) in Boston.

 The conference was located in the [Boston Park Plaza](http://www.bostonparkplaza.com/), a Hotel that provided a nice infrastructure to receive almost 1000 people (speakers, sponsors, volunteers, attendees, etc) during the event.